duparq/hwa/doxygen/using_instructions.md

 The hwa_nocommit() instruction is used to put the context in a known state without producing machine code.
-This can be used to make HWA produce code that just modifies a known configuration without rewriting an all new configuration into the hardware registers.
+This can be used to make HWA produce code that just modifies a known configuration without rewriting the full configuration into the hardware registers.

 See also: